sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/3000 - confidence.md

 Note that LLMs can inaccurately report confidence signals.
 For more information about confidence signals, see the research paper [Teaching models to express their uncertainties in words](https://arxiv.org/pdf/2205.14334.pdf).

-Sensible support confidence signals for the [Query](doc:query-tips) method.
+Sensible support confidence signals for the Query method.
+The **confidence signals** checkbox is enabled by default in the Sensible Instruct editor for new Query fields.
+To enable confidence signals for a field in SenseML, see [Query](doc:query#parameters) parameters.

 For more information about troubleshooting confidence signals, see the following table.

 Query method confidence signals
 ---